 The Law Of… Supporting, Not Punishing, Mental Health Needs

 Two studies have shown a disturbing relationship between mental health needs and school exclusions.

-Gareth Wood, Specialist Education Adviser, takes a closer look at the consequences of excluding a child and what parents can do if their child has been in this situation.
+Emily Gent, Associate in Education and Community Care, takes a closer look at the consequences of excluding a child and what parents can do if their child has been in this situation.

 Damaging A Child's Future

 Data from the University of Exeter and the Institute for Public Policy Research (IPPR) has shown that children with mental health needs such as depression, anxiety, ADHD and autism spectrum disorder are more likely to be excluded from school.

 Worryingly, it also showed that children who are excluded from school are at risk of developing mental health needs because of being expelled.